JeremyStubbs/keras_cats_and_dogs/README.md

 Run code.

 How to run on new images:
-Put your images in the test directory.
-Run the program.
+Load, compile and train the model.
+Then run the code "predictions = model.predict(reshaped, verbose=0)".
 An output of 0 indicate cat and an output of 1 indicates dog.